Poverty and education – Increasing access to education

 We support scholarship programs for marginalised girls in Zimbabwe and Tanzania.
 Unfortunately, girls in both countries are at risk of dropping out of school early and marrying for a bride price, especially due to the financial pressure on families during the pandemic.
 Scholarships cover exam fees, tuition, uniforms, and other necessities to help girls achieve their educational aspirations and go on to further study or employment.

-Increasing access to education in Asia
+Supporting education in Asia

 In Cambodia, we support vocational training for vulnerable girls who are at risk of falling victim to exploitative labour or unsafe migration, helping them gain skills and start small businesses, such as hair salons or sewing shops.

-Partner with us on education programs
+Partner with us on poverty and education programs

 Support our education programs